 The host of the documentary, John Wing became the primary avatar for the game.
 It was the reflection of setbacks.
 The portrayal of living without the transportation you’ve depended on your entire life.
 The avatar had to convey a wide range of emotion in order to drive narrative and empathy with the player.

 The player was able to choose from three environments.
 Urban, Suburban & Rural.
 All three contained, specific obstacles of living without a drivers licence in those areas.
 Making living in a rural area extremely taxing without a drivers licence, while a urban environment was much more forgiving.
 Teaching players that with age, it would be prudent to live in accessible and central location.

 The game props appeared as the player accumulated heavy emotional or monetary losses.
 Penalties included driving without a licence and incurring a ticket or missing a shift and getting demoted.
 Health impacts resulted in a meals on wheels program, while driving with bad eye sight resulted in damaged personal property.

-The game was driven by daily events, thus a visual representation of progresssion at a global level had to be accounted for.
+The game was driven by daily events, thus a visual representation of progression at a global level had to be accounted for.
 The decisions that the player made were represented both via the avatar and primary UI dashboard at the bottom of the screen.
 The choice based nature of the game allowed for consistency and clarity of interaction on each screen.
-Choice led to a cosequence.
+Choice led to a consequence.
 Consequence impacted the players monetary or mood levels.
 Thus leading the player to a factoid of a possible world of living without wheels in the form of visual statistics, video clips or quotes.

-Through usability testing it was revelaed that users found the fictional 14 day progress too lengthy.
+Through usability testing it was revealed that users found the fictional 14 day progress too lengthy.
 We cut the fictional daily events in half.
 The game was launched exclusively on the CBC platform and subsequently on the CBC facebook presence.